Kindred Spirit Award Winners 2019 - kindredspirit

 MBS Writer of the Year: Isabel Losada

 Isabel Losada, described as ’The UK’s Sassiest Spiritual Author’ (The Bookseller) combines humour with a serious look at her subject matter.
 She has worked as an actress, broadcaster and public speaker as well as a comedian and author.
 Isabel remains firmly committed to narrative non-fiction & swimming against the tide.
-Her latest book is Sensation: Adventures in Life.
+Her latest book is Sensation: Adventures in Sex, Love and Laughter.

 Category runner-up: John Matthews